Blog

 Encaustic art should not be framed under glass since hot air can get trapped and create a greenhouse effect.

-A 6th-century encaustic icon from
+A 6th-century encaustic icon

 Saint Catherine's MonasteryEgypt.